jp-chl/66DaysOfGo/challenge/week01/day02/README.md

 ## Concurrency basics - Goroutines

-Golang provides one simple way to handle concurrency called a "goroutine" which is basically a lightweight thread managed by the Go runtime.
+Golang provides one simple way to handle concurrency called a "_goroutine_" which is basically a lightweight thread managed by the Go runtime.

 For instance, the following program will print the numbers sequentially.